Tanmay000009/AnonyMUST/Readme.md

 Track - Open Innovations

 **To navigate to the ppt** :
-1. Open the folder presentation.
+1. Open the folder "presentation."
 2. Choose the file **HACKERS-XD.pptx** .